Raymond Laflamme

-Laflamme's research focuses on understanding the impact of manipulating information using the laws of quantum mechanics, the development of methods to protect quantum information against noise through quantum control and quantum error correction for quantum computing and cryptography, the implementation of ideas and concepts of quantum information processing using nuclear magnetic resonance to develop scalable methods of control of quantum systems, and the development of blueprints for quantum information processors such as linear optical quantum computing.
+Laflamme's research focused on understanding the impact of manipulating information using the laws of quantum mechanics, the development of methods to protect quantum information against noise through quantum control and quantum error correction for quantum computing and cryptography, the implementation of ideas and concepts of quantum information processing using nuclear magnetic resonance to develop scalable methods of control of quantum systems, and the development of blueprints for quantum information processors such as linear optical quantum computing.

 Biography

-Laflamme was born in Quebec City in 1960 to a medical doctor father and a dietician mother.
-He finished his undergraduate education at the Universite Laval in Canada and went on to study at the Department of Applied Mathematics and Theoretical Physics at the University of Cambridge where he received the Part III of Math.
-Tripos degree in 1984.
+Raymond Julien Joseph Laflamme was born on July 19, 1960, in Quebec City, to a medical doctor father and a dietician mother.
+He finished his undergraduate education at the Université Laval in Canada and went on to study at the Department of Applied Mathematics and Theoretical Physics at the University of Cambridge, where he received the Part III of the Mathematical Tripos degree in 1984.
 Subsequently, his PhD supervisor was Stephen Hawking.
-Hawking has mentioned in his book A Brief History of Time that Laflamme and Don Page were responsible for convincing him that time does not reverse in a contracting universe.
+Hawking mentioned in his book A Brief History of Time that Laflamme and Don Page were responsible for convincing him that time does not reverse in a contracting universe.
 Hawking inscribed a copy of the book as follows: "To Raymond, who showed me that the arrow of time is not a boomerang.
 Thank you for all your help.
 Stephen."

-After completing his PhD, Laflamme worked as a Killam postdoctoral fellow at the University of British Columbia and in 1990, moved back to Cambridge as a Research Fellow at Peterhouse, Cambridge.
+After completing his PhD, Laflamme worked as a Killam Postdoctoral Fellow at the University of British Columbia and in 1990, moved back to Cambridge as a Research Fellow at Peterhouse, Cambridge.
 Laflamme subsequently joined the Los Alamos National Laboratory where he was an Oppenheimer Fellow.
-His work during over nine years at the Lab was ranked amongst the Top Ten Breakthroughs of the Year from the journal Science in 1998.
+In 1998, quantum teleportation, including his work demonstrating the protocol with nuclear spins, was ranked amongst the Top Ten Breakthroughs of the Year by the journal Science.
 In 2001, he joined the newly founded Perimeter Institute for Theoretical Physics and the Physics and Astronomy department of the affiliated University of Waterloo, where he founded the Institute for Quantum Computing in 2002.

-In 2003, he became director of the Quantum Information program at the Canadian Institute for Advanced Research; he is also the scientific director of QuantumWorks, Canada's national research consortium on Quantum Information Science, and holds the Canada Research Chair in Quantum Information.
+In 2003, he became director of the Quantum Information program at the Canadian Institute for Advanced Research; he was also the scientific director of QuantumWorks, Canada's national research consortium on quantum information science, and held the Canada Research Chair in Quantum Information.

-In June 2017, Laflamme stepped down as director at the Institute for Quantum Computing and in September 2017, he was appointed as the "John von Neumann" Chair in Quantum Information at the University of Waterloo, continuing his research on error correction in quantum systems.
+In June 2017, Laflamme stepped down as director at the Institute for Quantum Computing and in September 2017, he was appointed the John von Neumann Chair in Quantum Information at the University of Waterloo, continuing his research on error correction in quantum systems.
 Laflamme continued to hold a Canada Research Chair and a position as Associate Faculty at Perimeter Institute.

+Laflamme died from cancer in Waterloo, Ontario, on June 19, 2025, at the age of 64.